picsolab/gun-narrative-tweets/README.md

 The released dataset includes all tweet IDs of the relevant tweets within a four-week period for the three __Event__ and three __Control__ sets.

+The dataset corresponds to Table 1 and Fig 6 in the paper -- the number of relevant non-retweet tweets (i.e., #Relevant) extracted from our collection for the corresponding event and control periods.

+## Publication
+If you make use of these data sets and code, please cite:

+Lin, Y.-R., Chung, W.-T. (2020). #The Dynamics of Twitter Users' Gun Narratives Across Major Mass Shooting Events (In Press)